TD Bank Logo

 Font and Colors

-The letters “TD,” short for Toronto-Dominion, looks more like a stylized monogram than full lettering.
+The letters “TD,” short for Toronto-Dominion, look more like a stylized monogram than full lettering.
 The expanded version of the logo, which has a wordmark, uses the Frutiger UltraBlack font developed by Adrian Frutiger’s typographer.